 Brexit and VAT

-As the Brexit transition period ends in six weeks, we've provided some key things to remember when tax planning for 2021.
+Now that the Brexit transition period has ended, we have provided some key things to remember when tax planning for 2021.

 If you submit Intrastat forms, you will still need to submit Arrival forms at least for 2021.
 However, you no longer need to submit Dispatches forms.